Andrew-Lees11/FoodTrackerBackend/BasicAuthentication.md

 open FoodTracker.xcworkspace
 ```
 2. Open the FoodTracker > MealTableViewController.swift file
-3. Add default credentials to be used by the client:
+3. Add default credentials inside the `saveToServer` function to be used by the client:
 ```swift
 client.defaultCredentials = HTTPBasic(username: "username", password: "password")
 ```